 - Students must self-identify their need for accommodations and self-advocate at all times.

-Students must meet with Carrie Pierson, Director of Disability Services / ADA Coordinator to discuss accommodation eligibility.
+- Students must meet with Carrie Pierson, Senior Director of the Center for Academic & Professional Performance (CAPP) / ADA Coordinator to discuss accommodation eligibility.
 Arrangements for accommodations are made on an individual basis and are designed to equalize access to educational opportunities.

-Students must sign a release form so that the Director of Disability and ADA Coordinator can communicate with course instructors.
+- Students must sign a release form so that the Senior Director of the CAPP and ADA Coordinator can communicate with course instructors.

-A set of letters listing the appropriate accommodations will be prepared.
-Students can pick-up their letters at the Office of Student Success and hand deliver them to their professors.
+- A set of letters listing the appropriate accommodations will be prepared.
+Students can pick-up their letters at the CAPP and hand deliver them to their professors.

-Students should schedule an appointment with the Director of Disability Services and ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.
+- Students should schedule an appointment with the Senior Director of the CAPP & ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.

-Student must meet with the administrative assistant for Student Success, who will coordinate routine testing accommodations and oversee testing center procedures.
+- Student must meet with the administrative assistant for the CAPP, who will coordinate routine testing accommodations and oversee testing center procedures.

-Students must sign a contract acknowledging their understanding of the accommodation process and agreeing to adhere to testing center procedures.
+- Students must sign an agreement acknowledging their understanding of the accommodation process and agreeing to adhere to testing center procedures.